stefanvstein/testify/README.md

-# Testify - Evaluate Clojure comments automatically
+# Testify - Evaluate Clojure comments

 <img align="right" src="robby.jpg" width="150" height="150">

-*The `comment` became a usable snippet of code!*
+Avoid the hassle of restructuring comments into functions.

-**Testify** turns selected comments into automatically evaluated scripts, while remaining embedded within your code.
-Rename the `comment` to `test-comment` and evaluate with `(eval-in-ns 'your-namespace)`.
+**Testify** turns selected comments into automatically evaluated scripts, while remaining embedded within the code.
+Evaluate these comments directly from within a traditional test.

-Avoid the hassle of restructuring your comment into test functions.
-Use **Testify** to evaluate your comment from within your traditional test.
+Rename the `comment` to `test-comment` and evaluate with `(eval-in-ns 'your-namespace)`. **Testify** will find the test-comment and evaluate its content for you.

 The `test-comment` is an empty macro ignoring its body, that **Testify** recognize. **Testify** can easily be told to evaluate content of any other top level form.
 The `test-comment` is a default.